New Mexico Public Education Department

 Family Guide, Student Safety, Nutrition, Bullying Intervention, Continuous Learning

 Licensure, Evaluation, Content Standards, Teacher Leadership

-The latest information on School Reentry Guidance for educators and families
+The latest information and resources for educators and families

 Looking for information on internet hotspots?

 Additional updates are available on our News and Media page.

 Students in New Mexico are engaged in a culturally and linguistically responsive educational system that meets the social, emotional, and academic needs of ALL students.

 The New Mexico Public Education Department partners with educators, communities, and families to ensure that ALL students are healthy, secure in their identity, and holistically prepared for college, career, and life.

 Dr. Arsenio Romero